+AUG1.O.Add-Functions Additional Specific Security Functionality:

+The TOE must provide the following specific security functionality to the Security IC Embedded Software:

+- Data Encryption Standard (DES),

+Triple Data Encryption Standard (3DES),

+- Advanced Encryption Standard (AES).

+Note that DES and triple DES with two keys are no longer recommended as encryption functions.
+Hence, Security IC Embedded Software may need to use triple DES with three keys to achieve a suitable strength.

-AUG1.O.Add-Functions Additional Specific Security Functionality: The TOE must provide the following specific security functionality to the Security IC Embedded Software: Data Encryption Standard (DES): if EDES+ is active, Triple Data Encryption Standard (3DES): if EDES+ is active, Advanced Encryption Standard (AES): if AES is active.
-AUG4.O.Mem-Access Dynamic Area based Memory Access Control: The TOE must provide the Security IC Embedded Software with the capability to define dynamic memory segmentation and protection .
+The TOE must provide the Security IC Embedded Software with the capability to define dynamic memory segmentation and protection.
 The TOE must then enforce the defined access restrictions so that access of software to memory areas is controlled as required, for example, in a multi-application environment.

-O.Controlled-ES-Loading Controlled loading of the Security IC Embedded Software: The TOE must provide the capability to load the Security IC Embedded Software into the NVM, either before TOE delivery, under ST authority, either after TOE delivery, under the composite product manufacturer authority.
+O.Controlled-ES-Loading Controlled loading of the Security IC Embedded Software:

+The TOE must provide the capability to load the Security IC Embedded Software into the NVM, either before TOE delivery, under ST authority, either after TOE delivery, under the composite product manufacturer authority.
 The TOE must restrict the access to these features.
 The TOE must provide control means to check the integrity of the loaded user data.

 This capability is not available in User configuration.

-O.Firewall Application firewall: The TOE shall ensure isolation of data and code between a Protected Application and the other applications.
+O.Firewall Application firewall:

+The TOE shall ensure isolation of data and code between a Protected Application and the other applications.
 An application shall not read, write, compare any piece of data or code belonging to the Protected Application.